amyoshino/Machine-Learning-Algorithms/02 - ECLAT-Apriori/Readme.md

 # Apriori and ECLAT application to build recommendation system (product allocation strategy)

 Trained association rule models (Apriori and ECLAT) to find the most related items bought by customers of a french supermarket during a week.
-All 7501 lines of the dataset represent items bought by an unique customer, during this week.
+Each of 7501 lines on the dataset represent items that an unique customer bought during the week.

 The dataset and code are based on a lecture from the course: Machine Learning A-Z™ by Kirill Eremenko https://www.udemy.com/machinelearning/learn/v4/overview.
 I modified the code to do some transformations and fit data into dataframes to make the visualization easier, and also developed ECLAT algorithm from scratch.